Grain to Garden

 About the garden

-Surrounding these silos, the garden will be designed with a naturalistic aesthetic, featuring wildflowers, a serene pond, and meandering pathways, creating a harmonious blend of industrial elements and natural beauty.
-Rupert Keys, who is also mentoring new show garden designers at the festival, remarked, “It will be a fun and exciting space to walk through”.
+Surrounding the silos, the garden was designed with a naturalistic aesthetic, featuring wildflowers, a serene pond, and meandering pathways.
+This harmonious blend of industrial elements and natural beauty created a space that was both engaging and restorative.

 About the designers